Evolution of an arched magnetized laboratory plasma in a sheared magnetic field: Summary

-Authors would like to thank W. Gekelman, and S. Vincena for useful discussions and P. Pribyl, Z. Lucky, M. Drandell, and T. Ly for expert technical assistance.
-This research was primarily supported by funds from National Science Foundation (Award Number: PHY-1619551).
-The experiment is conducted at the Basic Plasma Science Facility (BaPSF) at UCLA which is supported by the DOE under Contract No. DE-FC02-07ER54918 and the NSF under Award No. PHY1561912.
+\textbf{Acknowledgments}\\ Authors would like to thank W. Gekelman, and S. Vincena for useful discussions and P. Pribyl, Z. Lucky, M. Drandell, T. Ly, and A. S. Kohli for expert technical assistance. \\

+\textbf{Funding}\\ This research was primarily supported by funds from National Science Foundation (Award Number: PHY-1619551).
+Partial support to S. Tripathi from NASA (HERMES DRIVE Science Center, Award Number: 80NSSC20K0604) is also acknowledged.
+The experiment is conducted at the Basic Plasma Science Facility (BaPSF) at UCLA, which is supported by US DOE under Contract No. DE-FC02-07ER54918 and the NSF under Award No. PHY1561912.\\